Last update: 05/05/25

 “It is well known that vitamin D deficiency is prevalent among pregnant women and pregnant women have significantly lower levels of 25(OH)D than nonpregnant control women.
 Approximately two in three pregnant women in the United States have suboptimal vitamin D status, with an even higher prevalence among black and Mexican-American women.”
 (Lerchbaum and Obermayer-Pietsch, 2012, emphasis added)

 Vitamin D deficiency during pregnancy is fraught with danger.
-This danger threatens women of any color, any ethnicity.
-But for mothers with darker skin, vitamin D deficiency is a whole lot easier to come by, making the African American pregnancy (among others)—and the unborn baby involved—at heightened risk for some very bad things.
+This danger threatens women of all races and ethnicities.
+But for mothers with darker skin, vitamin D deficiency is a whole lot easier to come by, making the African American pregnancy (among others), and the unborn baby involved, at heightened risk for some very bad things.
 I would say fetal loss is a bad thing.
 I would say preeclampsia is a bad thing.
 I would say gestational diabetes is a bad thing.
 I would say fetal growth restriction is a bad thing.
-To all this, let me add an increase in the risk of maternal death.
+To all this, I will add an increase in the risk of maternal death.

 The bad things mentioned above are unquestionably associated with maternal vitamin D deficiency.
-And the crazy thing: this is a problem so easy to detect and so easy to solve.
+And the crazy thing: this is a problem so easy to detect and so easy to resolve.

 “Vitamin D deficiency is often clinically unrecognized, however laboratory measurements are easy to perform, and treatment of vitamin D deficiency is inexpensive.”
 (Grundermann and von Versen-Höynck, 2011)

-Vitamin D during pregnancy preforms some very valuable roles.
-It is not this little nutrient we sort of need.
-It is an essential hormone.
-In the context of pregnancy, this vitamin—this hormone—performs a multitude of beneficial actions, many that promote a successful pregnancy.
-It should be in adequate supply.
-Vitamin D helps protect both baby and placenta against infection.
-It allows the blood vessels of the placenta to develop normally, reducing the incidence of placental insufficiency and a serious medical condition called preeclampsia.
+Vitamin D during pregnancy plays several vital roles.
+It is not just a minor nutrient; it is an essential hormone.
+In the context of pregnancy, this vitamin—this hormone—performs numerous beneficial actions, many of which support a successful pregnancy.
+It must be present in sufficient amounts.
+Vitamin D helps shield both the baby and the placenta from infection.
+It allows the blood vessels in the placenta to develop properly, decreasing the chances of placental insufficiency and a serious medical condition called preeclampsia.
 Vitamin D has so much to offer.
 For many unborn babies, it is the gift of life.
-However, for many of the unborn, vitamin D deficiency is a sentence of death.
-And as tragic as this is, it gets worse.
-There is a tragedy within a tragedy.
-This death sentence is disproportionally carried out.
+However, for many of the unborn, maternal vitamin D deficiency is a death sentence.
+As heartbreaking as this is, it gets worse—there is a tragedy within a tragedy.
+This death sentence is disproportionately carried out.

 “In 2005, black mothers were 2.3 times as likely as white mothers to experience an intrauterine fetal death or death of their infant.”
 (Bodnar and Simhan, 2010)

-In the research paper quoted directly above, Bodnar and Simhan make a strong case that maternal vitamin D deficiency is behind the disparity between black and white pregnancy complications and outcomes, with greater risk of maternal death and complication occurring in those with darker skin.
+In the research paper quoted directly above, Bodnar and Simhan present a compelling argument that maternal vitamin D deficiency contributes to the disparity in pregnancy complications and outcomes between Black and White individuals, with individuals with darker skin facing a higher risk of maternal death and complications.

-The reasons why vitamin D deficiency is more prevalent in the African American community are straightforward.
-1) Darker skin—developed in the distant past to withstand exposure to more intense sunlight—needs between 10 to 50 times more sun exposure than light skin to generate an equivalent amount of vitamin D (Bodnar and Simhan, 2010).
-Who among us takes the time to generate thousands of IUs (International Units) of vitamin D per day by sun exposure?
-2) Diet is also a big factor.
-Many foods high in vitamin D—such as seafood, reindeer meat, and walrus blubber—are replaced with fast or convenience foods with limited vitamin D content.
-A reliance on convenience foods is more prevalent in the African American community.
+The reasons vitamin D deficiency is more common in the African American community are clear.
+1) Darker skin—developed in ancient times to help populations endure greater sunlight exposure—requires 10 to 50 times more sun exposure than lighter skin to produce an equivalent amount of vitamin D (Bodnar and Simhan, 2010).
+Who among us takes the time to produce thousands of IUs (International Units) of vitamin D daily through sun exposure?
+2) Diet is also a significant factor.
+Many foods rich in vitamin D—such as seafood, reindeer meat, and walrus blubber—are often substituted with fast or convenience foods that have limited vitamin D content.
+Reliance on convenience foods is more common in the African American community.
 3) Dairy avoidance also contributes to vitamin D deficiency.
-Our society fortifies milk and dairy products with vitamin D. Thus, milk and dairy have become significant sources of vitamin D. However, a large percentage of black individuals are lactose intolerant and are unable to receive benefit from this important source.
-4) Supplementation with vitamin D, at least in adequate amounts, occurs less frequently in blacks as opposed to whites.
-5) Obesity rates are higher in African Americans than in whites.
-Obesity is a risk factor for vitamin D deficiency because fat cells act as storage depots for vitamin D, in that the more you have, the more likely vitamin D will wind up being stored rather than becoming available for immediate use by the mother as well as her developing baby.
+Our society fortifies milk and dairy products with vitamin D, making them significant sources.
+However, many Black individuals are lactose intolerant and cannot benefit from this valuable source.
+4) Absent or insufficient supplementation with vitamin D is more common among Black individuals than among White individuals.
+5) Obesity rates are higher among African Americans compared to Whites.
+Obesity is a risk factor for vitamin D deficiency because fat cells serve as storage depots for vitamin D. The more fat cells an individual has, the more likely vitamin D will be stored rather than becoming available for immediate use by the mother and her developing baby.
 The following should be of no surprise:

 “Not surprisingly, there is a striking black–white disparity in the prevalence of vitamin D deficiency.”
 (Bodnar and Simhan, 2010)